tytydraco/yessleep/out/In_my_town_of_Brightwood_Pines_murder_was_legal_and_I_wasnt_real_I_finally_found_out_the_horrors_of_the_Redroom_Part_1.md

 I needed to find Annalise and Kaz and go back to the room full of wall-people.
 That was the last time I remembered things making sense.

 “Yeah, I’m fine.
 I’m just feeling a little sick.”
-Those were the words I was supposed to say, the words that were placed on my tongue by the implantInstead, I had a mouthful of gibberish like I was choking on vomit.
+Those were the words I was supposed to say, the words that were placed on my tongue by the implant.
+Instead, I had a mouthful of gibberish like I was choking on vomit.
 My questions entangled with a scream in my throat, but also with the nameless boy’s laughter, which began in my chest and threatened to send me to my knees.
 Between his hysterical giggles, I had the overwhelming urge to shout my own name.

 *Elle!*

 He had called into the downpour while my shadow bled into the night, screaming back at him.
 He kept going, catapulting himself over a wall, landing on all fours.
-I sensed him hitting wet grass.
-“Why are you running from us?”
+I sensed him hitting wet grass. *Why are you running from us?*

 His words were like a sour bile I was struggling to swallow, but which kept coming back up.
 Blinking through blurry vision, I turned away from my fake-mother and grabbed a clean shirt and jeans.
 My hands were trembling, my body wracked with the phantom excitement that had filled the boy, as if part of him had latched onto me like a leech.